Please click here if you do not see a Nav Frame at left

 2. ALL PUNGS means just that - the hand contains no chows.

-But there is much more to Yahoo's "3 fan" game than just clean/pure and all pungs.
+But there is much more to the "3 fan" game than just clean/pure and all pungs.
 You can also earn a fan for having your own flower, or for having a pung of dragons, for example (these fan are supplemental to other scoring elements in the hand - if your hand is clean and has a pung of dragons, you get 3 fan for being clean, plus 1 fan for the pung of dragons - and I haven't even mentioned winning-tile situations yet!

 When you are ready to go beyond the BEGINNERS' BASIC STRATEGY outlined above, you are ready to continue reading below.
 Have fun, and may the tiles be with you!